 The Laboratory Section Coordinator is responsible for familiarizing the Teaching Assistant(s) with the laboratory curriculum.
 This task will be primarily accomplished through pre-lab training sessions preceding the Teaching Assistant's period of formal lab instruction.
 The Laboratory Section Coordinator must provide the Teaching Assistant with written materials that clearly outline the procedures to be followed by students in the lab, the assignments or assessments expected for the lab, and rubrics or guidance for grading.
 The Laboratory Section Coordinator must provide Teaching Assistants with a schedule of exams to be proctored (if applicable) within the first week of the course.
-Assignments and assessments should be designed to allow the Teaching Assistant to receive pre-lab training, deliver their lab sections, and complete grading within the maximum average of 19.5 hours per week, the Laboratory Section Coordinator Will be required to meet with the department chair and a member of the MSIB Program Committee to develop strategies to rectify the situation.
-The Laboratory Section Coordinator Section Coordinator should use undergraduate Student Assistants, not Teaching Assistants, for prepping laboratory exercises.
+Assignments and assessments should be designed to allow the Teaching Assistant to receive pre-lab training, deliver their lab sections, and complete grading within the maximum average of 19.5 hours per week allotted for teaching.
+Should grading result in teaching responsibilities in excess of 19.5 hours per week, the Laboratory Section Coordinator will be required to meet with the department chair and a member of the MSIB Program Committee to develop strategies to rectify the situation.
+The Laboratory Section Coordinator should use undergraduate Student Assistants, not Teaching Assistants, for prepping laboratory exercises.